amith-ananthram/feelingblue/README.md

 ### Retrieving Rationales

 Retrieving rationales requires a pretrained RationaleRetriever.
 The script to do so is [retrieve_rationales.py](retrieve_rationales.py).
-It requires the specification of an evaluation CSV that contains 3 columns: `less_image_filepath,more_image_filepath,emotion` where `less_image` is the image that you want "rationalized" as expressing `emotion` less and `more_image` is the image that you want "rationalized" as expressing `emotion` more.
+It requires the specification of an evaluation CSV that contains 3 columns: `less_image_filepath`, `more_image_filepath`, and `emotion` where `less_image` is the image that you want "rationalized" as expressing `emotion` less and `more_image` is the image that you want "rationalized" as expressing `emotion` more.
 It will output a CSV at the specified target path with the same columns as the input CSV plus two additional columns: `less_rationales` and `more_rationales` which will contain pipe (`|`) delimited strings of the top rationales for each direction.
 Example usage:

 `retrieve_rationales('path/to/evaluation.csv', 'path/to/rationale_retriever.pt', 'path/to/output.csv')`